WireGuard vs. OpenVPN: Best Protocol for Online Privacy?

 The WireGuard protocol is also open-source and thus auditable.
 WireGuard is around 1% as long as OpenVPN, although it only has 6,000 lines of code.
 Because of this, it will likely replace OpenVPN as the most extensively audited VPN protocol.
 WireGuard allows a single engineer to audit the code in hours rather than the days it would take a team.

 Comparing both protocols is hard because WireGuard and OpenVPN are reliable and highly secure VPN protocols.
 Both of these protocols mask your IP address and DNS and provide AES 256-bit encryption.

 WireGuard is designed in a way that it keeps the user’s IP address on the VPN server.
 Once you reboot your system, its crypto key routing algorithm flushes the user data stored on the VPN server.
-This is one of the downsides of WireGuard when it comes to privacy.
+This is one of the downsides of WireGuard when it comes to online privacy.
 If your VPN server gets compromised, your IP can also leak.
 Though it is nearly impossible, this stands out as a weak link.